Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Introduction

 Of course, the aforementioned papers do not actually care about privately classifying CIFAR-10, \emph{per se}.
 Rather, they aim to provide and evaluate a general \emph{framework} for combining public and private datasets.
 But as a result, we argue it is not clear that measuring progress of ``private'' learning on any of these benchmarks is at all meaningful.
 Specifically, are these benchmarks actually measuring progress in private learning?
 Or are they just a direct proxy for progress on non-private representation learning?

-The answer to this question likely depends on whether there exists a large overlap between ``public'' and ``private'' data in \emph{real} privacy-sensitive applications.
-We posit that in many applications, this will not be the case---i.e., the privacy sensitive data to be finetuned on will come from a data distribution that is only poorly represented in the public pretraining data.
+The answer to this question likely depends on whether there exists an overlap between ``public'' and ``private'' data in \emph{real} privacy-sensitive applications.
+We posit that this will not be the case in many applications, i.e., the privacy sensitive data to be finetuned on will come from a data distribution that is only poorly represented in the public pretraining data.
 For example, machine learning on medical data is a canonical motivation for private ML, but the data distributions may not resemble those which are publicly accessible.

 Unfortunately, it has already been shown that if the overlap between the pretraining and target distributions is small, then current methods for large scale pretraining may be less effective.
-As an example, in the challenging (but perfectly privacy-preserving) zero-shot setting, foundation models tend to perform poorly on medical tasks.
-To illustrate, the authors of BASIC-L (a recent representation learning method) write~\cite{PhamDGLYLTL21}:
+For example, in the challenging (but perfectly-privacy) zero-shot setting, foundation models tend to perform poorly on medical tasks.
+To illustrate, the authors of BASIC-L (a representation learning method) write:

 \begin{quote} \emph{PCam [a skin lesion dataset] is perhaps the most sensitive dataset where BASIC-L performs poorly.
 For such an important task, the top-1 accuracy of BASIC-L (59.6\%) [is] far below the bars for practical deployments, [...] [and] just slightly above random guessing. [...]
-As our training data are weakly crawled and automatically curated from the internet, without any emphasis on medical images, our BASIC-L model cannot learn enough to perform well on PCam. [...] despite the benefits of open-vocabulary image classification models, they are not ready to be deployed to tasks that require in-domain expertise, e.g.\ medical knowledge.} \end{quote}
+As our training data are weakly crawled and automatically curated from the internet, without any emphasis on medical images, our BASIC-L model cannot learn enough to perform well on PCam. [...] despite the benefits of open-vocabulary image classification models, they are not ready to be deployed to tasks that require in-domain expertise \cite{PhamDGKLYYCLWTL23}} \end{quote}

 There is evidence that some deficiencies of zero-shot learning in these settings may be overcome by (non-private) \emph{finetuning}~\cite{radford2021learning}.
 But this need not always be the case.
-For example, while large language models pretrained on Internet text achieve impressive performance on a variety of downstream tasks~\cite{BrownMRSKDNSSAAHKHCRZWWHCSLGCCBMRSA20}, they still achieve poor performance when finetuned on (potentially sensitive) tasks that are only weakly represented online---such as legal contract analysis~\cite{hendrycks2021cuad}.
+For example, while large language models pretrained on Internet text achieve impressive performance on a variety of downstream tasks~\cite{BrownMRSKDNSSAAHKHCRZWWHCSLGCCBMRSA20}, they still achieve poor performance when finetuned on (potentially sensitive) tasks that are only weakly represented online.

 Understanding the effectiveness and limitations of transfer learning has been a major research direction in the non-private machine learning community, particularly through the lens of distribution shifts~\cite{KohSMXZBHYPGLDSGEHBLKPLFL21}.
 Yet, it is not always clear whether conclusions from the non-private setting are valid when we introduce explicit privacy constraints, as data that is very privacy sensitive may be particularly poorly represented in the distribution of publicly available pretraining data.